GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Flaws in computer programs are usually called bugs.
-It makes programmers feel good to imagine them as little things that just happen to crawl into our work.
-In reality, of course, we put them there ourselves.
+> ### I have met bright students in computer science who have never seen the source code of a large program.
+They may be good at writing small programs, but they can't begin to learn the different skills of writing large ones if they can't see how others have done it.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts